andrealommen/PHY309/assignments/hw3.md

 c) Use Poisson's equation (or better yet, start with your answer to part b and then use the differential form of Gauss' law) to find the charge density that would yield this potential.
 (Careful, $$\nabla^2$$ is the divergence of the gradient, so you need to look up the divergence in spherical coordinates.)

+d) (I changed the question a little because it was confusing, but you can use all the same math did in the previous version of d. ) Integrate $$\rho$$ over a spherical volume of radius $$r$$.
+Use Gauss' law to calculate the field at a radius $$r$$.
+It's not the same field you found in part (b) right?
+In your "meaning" description, discuss how this violates Maxwell's equations and is therefore an unphysical field.

+e) Plot the field you found in part (b) and the field you found in part(d).
+Given what Yukawa was going for, which field was closer to what he wanted, i.e. which one shows a field that is closest to be "shielded" at distances similar to $$a$$?

-d) Use the integral form of Gauss's law to show that this overal charge distribution is not neutral.
+previous version of d) Use the integral form of Gauss's law to show that this overal charge distribution is not neutral.
 My suggestion is to integrate $$\rho$$ over a spherical volume of radius $$r$$, and then let $$r$$ tend toward infinity.
 So how big a point charge do you need at the origin in order to make the charge distribution neutral?

-e) Make a plot of the electric field due to the charge distribution $$\rho$$ both before and after you add the point charge.
+previous version of e) Make a plot of the electric field due to the charge distribution $$\rho$$ both before and after you add the point charge.
 (Hint: You already have a formula for $$Q_{enclosed}$$ from part d, so you're only moments away from knowing what the E-field due to that charge distribution is.
 You can superpose the E-field of a point charge on top of that.)